-Submissions are open until 5pm on Friday 4 September 2020.
+Submissions on this proposal closed on 4 September 2020.

 What we’re asking

 We want to know whether you support or oppose the speed limits we’re proposing for specific roads in these four areas: